defder-su/SaveMedia/docs/Scripts-Type.md

 ## Archivist Scripts?
 Audio-Only Scripts?
-Watch Scripts?

 **Archivists Scripts**: Scripts made for data archivists/data hoarder: The scripts to use if you want to save some specific content in the best possible quality along with every possible metadata.